 Nearly half of all soybean farmers use biodiesel or a biodiesel blend in their equipment.
 The soybean checkoff works to increase biodiesel usage among all farmers.
 If every U.S. farmer and rancher used just a 2 percent biodiesel blend, they would use 58 million gallons of pure biodiesel annually, which would use the oil from 39 million bushels of soybeans.
 By using biodiesel, farmers will not only experience the performance benefits of this homegrown, renewable fuel, but they also will help sustain demand for the crops they raise.

-The soybean checkoff-supported National Biodiesel Board (NBB) offers biodiesel manufacturers and marketers the opportunity to participate in BQ-9000, a program to carry out an effective biodiesel quality-management system.
-All biodiesel manufacturers are encouraged to contact NBB to participate in the quality-control program.
+With support from the soybean checkoff, NBB offers biodiesel producers and marketers the opportunity to participate in BQ-9000, a program to carry out an effective biodiesel quality-management system.
+All biodiesel producers are encouraged to contact NBB to participate in the quality-control program.